iamqiss/Nia/time-server/SECURITY_IMPLEMENTATION.md

-# Sonet Security Implementation - Complete E2EE Messaging Infrastructure
+# time Security Implementation - Complete E2EE Messaging Infrastructure

 ## Overview

-This document describes the complete implementation of security-critical components for the Sonet messaging platform.
+This document describes the complete implementation of security-critical components for the time messaging platform.
 All placeholders and half-implementations have been replaced with production-ready, military-grade security features.

 ## 🚀 Implemented Security Features